Renovation & Rehab Loans

 What types of renovation loans are available?

-Common renovation loan programs include FHA 203(k) Standard and Limited, Fannie Mae HomeStyle Renovation, VA renovation loans, and USDA renovation loans.
+Common renovation loan programs include FHA 203(k) Standard and Limited, Fannie Mae HomeStyle, VA renovation loans, and USDA renovation loans.
 Each has different requirements, loan limits, and eligible renovation scopes.

 How much can I borrow with a renovation loan?

-Loan amounts are based on the lesser of the purchase price plus renovation costs or a percentage of the after-improved value (typically up to 97% for FHA or 95% for conventional).
+Loan amounts are typically based on the lower of the purchase price plus renovation costs or a percentage of the appraised after-completion value (typically up to 97% for FHA or 95% for conventionals).
 Maximum loan amounts vary by program and location.

 What renovations can I finance with these loans?

-Eligible improvements generally include structural repairs, room additions, kitchen and bathroom remodels, flooring, roofing, HVAC systems, energy efficiency upgrades, and more.
+Eligible renovations include repairs, additions, energy upgrades, kitchens, bathrooms, and more.
 Luxury items like swimming pools may be restricted in some programs.

 How are renovation funds disbursed?